matolks/course-scheduler/README.md

 # Course Scheduler

-A Java desktop application for managing semesters, students, courses, class enrollment, and waitlists using a local embedded SQL database.
+A Java Swing desktop application for managing semesters, students, courses, enrollment, and waitlists using an embedded Apache Derby SQL database.

----

-## Overview

-Course Scheduler is a Java Swing desktop application that allows administrators and students to manage course registration data across academic semesters.

-The application supports course enrollment, student scheduling, waitlist handling, and automatic promotion of waitlisted students when seats become available.

 ---